 As Vaughan matures, redevelopment and intensification will result in the identification of an increasing number of brownfield sites.
-Many of these sites will be found in Intensification Areas, where a significant portion of new growth must occur.
+Many of these sites will be found in Strategic Growth Areas-Intensification Areas, where a significant portion of new growth must occur.

 Brownfield sites are an important part of the urban fabric and an environmental legacy for which solutions must be identified and implemented.
-Vaughan will support their reuse and redevelopment, and will support development on or adjacent to brownfields to incorporate these sites into the urban fabric.
+Vaughan will support their reuse and redevelopment, and will support development on or adjacent to brownfields to incorporate these sites into the urban fabric when the lands are safe and sufficiently remediated.